cloudquery/cloudquery/website/pages/blog/aws-encryption-and-multi-account-access.md

 - For resources that may be shared across multiple accounts, use Customer Managed KMS Keys.
 For most use cases, CloudQuery recommends using AWS-provided key material as AWS KMS supports automatic key rotation for symmetric encryption KMS keys with key material that AWS KMS creates.
 - For resources that require encryption with FIPS 140-2 Level 3 or with key material that is subject to a secondary, independent audit path and cannot be stored in a shared environment, CloudQuery recommends either using CloudHSM directly or AWS KMS with a custom key store backed by AWS CloudHSM clusters.

 We will follow this post shortly with more encryption blog posts in the series.
 Up next will be a post explaining how CloudQuery can help determine encryption posture of your cloud environments.
-We’ll publish that post shortly after the new release of CloudQuery v1.
+We’ll publish that post shortly after the release of CloudQuery v1.

 If you have comments, feedback on this post, follow-up topics you’d like to see, or would like to talk about CloudQuery or cloud security - email us at security@cloudquery.io or come chat with us on [Discord](https://www.cloudquery.io/discord)!